Outdoor Kitchen 101: Setting the Scene for Outdoor Living

 If this sounds appealing, then you are not alone!
 More than 70 percent of homeowners who have outdoor space are looking to enhance the patio with the goal of making it more relaxing, according to a recent survey from American Home Furnishing Alliance.
 A CNN Money survey predicted the outdoor kitchen market to be worth almost $6 billion yearly.

 An outdoor kitchen might become the cherry on top of your home renovation plans.
 It isn’t the cheapest project, nor a necessity, but Sweeten outlines what you need to know to help you weigh your decision.
-Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and financial protection—at no cost to the homeowner.
+Sweeten matches home renovation projects with vetted general contractors, offering guidance, tools, and support—for free..

 How to schedule your outdoor kitchen project